Disla-Novo/Dimidium_Bellerophon/CONTRIBUTING.md

 This repository combines parser/compiler backend logic, firmware adapter architecture, local launch infrastructure, and a static web frontend.

+### Local Development

+> **Prerequisite:** This source code requires **Java 19** (JDK) to compile and run.
+The release versions bundle their own JRE, but source-code development relies on your local Java installation.
+We have the bundle in the v0.1.0-dev-kit for your convenience.

+The `./run.sh` and `.\run.bat` scripts are intended only for the packaged release version and will not work with the source tree unless you have the JRE bundle from the dev kit and generated the .jar.
+You must generate a .jar via `./mvnw clean package`  # PowerShell / Mac / Linux or `.\mvnw.cmd clean package`  # Command Prompt (cmd) and move it to the root folder.
+Otherwise, you may also run directly from the file as long as you have **Java 19**:
+1. **Run the `WebServer` class**
+   The entry point is `maindeveloper.core.WebServer`, located at
+   `src/main/java/maindeveloper/core/WebServer.java`.

+   - **Using an IDE**:
+     Open the project in your IDE and run the `main` method of `WebServer.java`.

+2. Open `http://localhost:4567` in your browser.

 ## 🌱 How You Can Help (Beginner Friendly!)